Conversational commerce is changing the face of online retail.

 It means that these chatbots can bring the point of sale to your target audience - whenever or wherever it suits them.

-It's why messaging apps of all shapes and sizes make great platforms for conversational commerce - whether you're using chatbots or human support agents.
+It's why messaging apps make great platforms for conversational commerce, whether you're using chatbots or human-powered customer support.

 For example, thanks to WhatsApp API integration, you can now trade instant messages with your customers wherever they might be.